For complete information on the Paramedic Care program, please visit the program section of the John Abbott website.

 From 1992 to 2011, Martin Poirier has been a dispatcher, a paramedic and a paramedic instructor for Urgences-santé in Montreal.
-During this period, he has been deeply involved in the development of the actual Provincial pre-hospital care report and was project manager of the two editions of the pocket user guide still used by a majority of paramedics.
+During this period, he was deeply involved in the development of the actual Provincial pre-hospital care report and was project manager of the two editions of the pocket user guide still used by a majority of paramedics.
 Martin has been teaching Paramedic Care at the college level since 2008 and specifically at John Abbott since 2013.

 514-457-6610 ext.
 5521

-Nelly has been a member of John Abbott College faculty since the start of the Prehospital Care Program in 2008.
+Nelly has been a member of John Abbott College faculty since the start of the Paramedic Care Program in 2008.

 She started her career in EMS at Dawson College in the Paramedic Program as a student and later became a teacher in Pre-hospital Care at the same college.

 Nelly is currently an Advanced-Care Paramedic licensed in the state of New York where she practices.

 She is also a PHTLS (Pre-hospital Trauma Life Support) instructor and has traveled to Senegal and Ghana to teach PHTLS to United Nations soldiers..